 - 25.01 Doping is defined as the occurrence of one or more of the anti-doping rule violations set out in the UEFA Anti-Doping Regulations. - 25.02 Doping is forbidden and is a punishable offence.
-In case of anti-doping rule violations, UEFA will instigate disciplinary proceedings against the perpetrators in accordance with the UEFA Disciplinary Regulations.
+In case of anti-doping rule violations, UEFA will instigate disciplinary proceedings against the perpetrators and take the appropriate disciplinary measures in accordance with the UEFA Disciplinary Regulations and UEFA Anti-Doping Regulations.
 This may include the imposition of provisional measures. - 25.03 UEFA may test any player at any time. - 25.04 The national associations undertake to ensure that the Acknowledgment and Agreement form (see Annex V) is duly completed and signed before the start of each of the three competition phases for each minor participating.
-The forms shall be kept by the national associations and submitted to UEFA upon request. - 25.05 The national associations undertake to verify in accordance with their respective domestic laws who is considered a minor and what requirements the form has to fulfil to be legally binding.
+The forms must be kept by the national associations and submitted to UEFA upon request. - 25.05 The national associations undertake to verify in accordance with their respective domestic laws who is considered a minor and what requirements the form has to fulfil to be legally binding.